Extending compact Hamiltonian $\mathbb{S}^1$-spaces to integrable systems with mild degeneracies in dimension four: Preliminaries

 Given a Hamiltonian action of an abelian compact Lie group $T$ on a symplectic manifold $(M,\om)$ with momentum map $\mu\colon M\to \mathfrak{t}^*\cong \R^{\mathrm{dim}(T)}$, where $\mathfrak{t}^*$ is the dual of the Lie algebra $\mathfrak t$ of $T$, the \emph{symplectic reduction} or \emph{symplectic quotient at level $j\in \mu(M)$} is defined to be

-Let $\pi_j\colon \mu^{-1}(j)\to (M/\!\!/T)_j$ be the projection on the quotient, and let $i_j\colon \mu^{-1}(j)\to M$ be the inclusion map.
+Let $\pi_j\colon \mu^{-1}(j)\to (M/\!\!/T)_j$ be the projection on the quotient, and denote by $i_j\colon \mu^{-1}(j)\to M$ the inclusion map.
 The Marsden-Weinstein-Meyer Theorem~\cite{marsden-weinstein, meyer} describes symplectic reduction for general compact Lie groups $G$.
 We will use the following version specialized to the situation that the Lie group is a torus.

 \begin{theorem}[{\cite[Proposition III.2.15]{Audin-torus}}] Let $T$ be a compact abelian Lie group acting on $(M,\om)$ in a Hamiltonian fashion with momentum map $\mu\colon M\to \mathfrak{t}^*$.
 If $T$ acts freely on $\mu^{-1}(j)$ then $(M/\!\!/T)_j$ is a smooth manifold and there exists a symplectic form $\om_j$ on $(M/\!\!/T)_j$ satisfying $\pi_j^*\om_j = i_j^*\om$. \end{theorem}